Click on the heading to jump that list of questions below.

 Cell coverage is spotty.
 AT&T has the best coverage, Verizon the worst.

 You will need a pillow, sleeping bag and/or sheets, blankets.
-Bedding Packages are available for rental and Towel Packages are availble for purchase.
+Bedding Packages are available for rental and Towel Packages are available for purchase.
 See Misc.
 Page for more info.

 Highly suggested items: a day pack or fanny pack that can hold lunch, water bottle or hydration pack, and other miscellaneous gear.
+Any gear needed for specific activities.
 See Misc.
 Page page

 Newark Liberty Airport (EWR): Please see the Transportation page for more information.